akane0915/shoe-store/README.md

 ![SQL DB structure](/public/img/sql-database.png)

-The following user stories have been met for this application:
+The following MVP user story requirements have been met for this application:

 * As a user, I want to be able to add, update, delete and list shoe stores.
 * As a user, I want to be able to add and list new shoe brands.
 Shoe brands should include price.